Using Rules to Automate Classification

 - Can we setup some sort of notifications for documents matched by rules?

 Not at the moment, but we are planning that feature.
-A workaround is to automate a project inbox and subscribe to project notification emails.
+A workaround is to automate a project data section and subscribe to project notification emails.

 - Can rules attach properties to customer profiles?